ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Experiments

 \subsubsection{Datasets and Evaluation Metrics}

-We primarily evaluate on MedChain~\cite{liu2024medchain}, and further test generalization on four medical QA datasets.
+We primarily evaluate on MedChain~\cite{liu2024medchain}, and further test generalization on MedDG~\cite{liu2022meddg} and four medical QA datasets.
 Dataset statistics are summarized in Table~\ref{tab:dataset_stats}.
-Detailed descriptions of the four medical QA datasets are provided in Appendix~\ref{exp:qa}.
+Detailed descriptions of the MedDG and four QA datasets are provided in Appendix~\ref{exp:qa}.

 \paragraph{MedChain (Benchmark).} MedChain~\cite{liu2024medchain} is organized as a sequential, interdependent clinical workflow:

 Outputs from earlier stages are explicitly fed into subsequent ones, enforcing \textbf{cross-stage correlation} and \textbf{sequential consistency} across the pipeline.
 Concretely, the five stage-level tasks and their evaluation metrics are: \begin{itemize} \item \textbf{Task 1: Specialty Referral} determines case urgency and routes the patient to an appropriate clinical department.
 We use \textbf{Accuracy} for first-level department and \textbf{Intersection over Union (IoU)} for second-level department assignment.